 What themes are explored in "Tahitian Women on the Beach"?

-How does this painting reflect Gauguin's views on Western society?
+How does this painting reflect Gauguin's artistic philosophy?

 What role does color play in "Tahitian Women on the Beach"?

-How does "Tahitian Women on the Beach" fit into Gauguin's overall body of work?
+How does "Tahitian Women on the Beach" fit into the Symbolist movement?

-What influence did "Tahitian Women on the Beach" have on later artists?
+What impact did "Tahitian Women on the Beach" have on modern art?